sc-ventures/cloudbreak-documentation/docs/dev-spi.md

 #### Template Based Deployments

-Providers with template-based deployments like [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Azure ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#) or [OpenStack Heat](https://wiki.openstack.org/wiki/Heat) have the ability to create and manage a collection of related cloud resources, provisioning and updating them in an orderly and predictable fashion.
+Providers with template-based deployments such as [AWS CloudFormation](https://aws.amazon.com/cloudformation/), [Azure ARM](https://azure.microsoft.com/en-us/documentation/articles/resource-group-overview/#) or [OpenStack Heat](https://wiki.openstack.org/wiki/Heat) have the ability to create and manage a collection of related cloud resources, provisioning and updating them in an orderly and predictable fashion.

 In such scenario, Cloudbreak needs a reference to the template itself because every change in the infrastructure (for example, creating new instance or deleting one) is managed through this templating mechanism.